geoseiden/-AntiScrape-FastAPI-Defender/README.md

 ## Configuration

 - Adjust rate limits, honeypot field names, and other settings in `server.py` to suit your requirements.
-- Obtain an API key from [Antideo](https://www.antideo.com/) for IP health checks and replace the placeholder in the `check_ip_health` function with your API key.
 - Optionally, integrate with other third-party IP health check services by modifying the `check_ip_health` function.

 ## Contributing